zipwireapp/zipwireapp/terms/index.md

 ## Payment, Refunds, and Plan Changes

-1. If you are using a free version of one of our Services, it is really free: we do not ask you for your credit card and — just like for customers who pay for our Services — we do not sell your data.
+1. If you are using a free version or are within the free usage tier or consumption allowance of one of our Services, it is really free: we do not ask you for your credit card and — just like for customers who pay for our Services — we do not sell your data.
+However, we may in future use data that's necessary to operate planned services and features.
+We will explicitly seek permission to collect, use and share such data only in the ways you agree to, and any companies you work with agree to, and that are needed only to operate our future Services.
+We will obide by all regulations we are subject to and provide the means and capabilities for you to obide by regulations that you may be subject to.
-2. For paid Services that offer a free trial, we explain the length of trial when you sign up.
+1. For paid Services that offer a free trial, we explain the length of trial when you sign up.
 After the trial period, you need to pay in advance to keep using the Service.
 If you do not pay, we will freeze your account and it will be inaccessible until you make payment.
 If your account has been frozen for a while, we will queue it up for auto-cancellation.
 See our [Cancellation policy](../cancellation/index.md) for more details.
-3. If you are upgrading from a free plan to a paid plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.
-For other upgrades or downgrades in plan level, the new rate starts from the next billing cycle.
+1. For Services that offer consumption based billing and have a free allowance, we explain the terms of the allowance within the product.
+Access to features beyond the allowance will be locked until you activate a paid subscription.
+Services consumption is measured and metered as you use the product within a billing cycle and you are subsequently billed for that usage.
+If you do not pay, we will freeze consumption of functionality past the stated allowance and may freeze your account completely until you make payment.
-4. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
+1. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
 Where required, we will collect those taxes on behalf of the taxing authority and remit those taxes to taxing authorities.
 See our [Taxes policy](../taxes/index.md) for more details.
 Otherwise, you are responsible for payment of all taxes, levies, or duties.
-5. We process refunds according to our [Fair Refund policy](../refund/index.md).
+1. We process refunds according to our [Fair Refund policy](../refund/index.md).

 ## Cancellation and Termination